AckerlyXu/heima/articles/active-directory/active-directory-devhowto-multi-tenant-overview.md

-<properties
+---
-    pageTitle="How to build an app that can sign in any Azure AD user| Azure" description="Step by step instructions for building an application that can sign in a user from any Azure Active Directory tenant, also known as a multi-tenant application." services="active-directory"
+title: How to build an app that can sign in any Azure AD user| Azure
+description: Step by step instructions for building an application that can sign in a user from any Azure Active Directory tenant, also known as a multi-tenant application.
-    documentationcenter=""
-    author="skwan"
-    manager="mbaldwin"
-    editor="" />
-<tags
-    ms.assetid="35af95cb-ced3-46ad-b01d-5d2f6fd064a3"
-    ms.service="active-directory"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="identity"
-    ms.date="01/23/2017"
-    wacn.date=""
-    ms.author="skwan;bryanla" />
+services: active-directory
+documentationcenter: ''
+author: skwan
+manager: mbaldwin
+editor: ''

+ms.assetid: 35af95cb-ced3-46ad-b01d-5d2f6fd064a3
+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 01/23/2017
+wacn.date: ''
+ms.author: skwan;bryanla
+---

 # How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern
 If you offer a Software as a Service application to many organizations, you can configure your application to accept sign-ins from any Azure AD tenant.
 In Azure AD this is called making your application multi-tenant.
 Users in any Azure AD tenant will be able to sign in to your application after consenting to use their account with your application.